IKIM-Essen/ClusterDocs/docs/jupyter.md

 # Jupyter Notebook Workflow

 The Jupyter Notebook is an open-source web application that allows creating and sharing documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.
-Visit [Jupyter.org](https://jupyter.org) for more information.
+Visit [Jupyter.org][jupyter-website] for more information.

 ## Starting a Jupyter server instance

-To launch a Jupyter instance on the [Slurm](./slurm.md) cluster, first log into a Slurm submission node:
+To launch a Jupyter instance on the [Slurm][slurm-guide] cluster, first log into a Slurm submission node:

 ```sh
 ssh shellhost